-1. The Ministry of Finance is seeking public feedback on 26 proposed legislative amendments under the draft Income Tax (Amendment) Bill 2010.
-We also seek feedback on the proposed addition to the list of automation equipment and software for automating processes under the Income Tax (Automation Equipment) Rules.
+The Ministry of Finance is seeking public feedback on 37 proposed legislative amendments under the draft Income Tax (Amendment) Bill 2011.
+We invite you to comment on the proposed amendments.

-2. Your views on the legislative amendments that give effect to policies announced in Budget 2010 will help us improve the draft legislation with regard to clarity and compliance by taxpayers.
-The policies themselves had been adopted after feedback and debate in Parliament.
+2. Your views on the legislative amendments that give effect to policies announced in Budget 2011 will help us improve the draft legislation with regard to its clarity or its implications for efficiency of compliance by taxpayers.
+The policies themselves had been adopted after debate in Parliament.

 3. For the legislative amendments relating to the non-Budget changes, we welcome comments on both the policy and drafting aspects of the proposed amendments.